sangx2/gobot/README.md

 ### Gobot for telegram
 chatID is not necessary value, but you can't send a post.
-If you want to send a post, craete model.NewTelegram with chatID or write a message in telegram
+If you want to send a post, craete model.NewTelegram with chatID or write a message once in telegram

 ```go
 package main